Hang 10

 User Feedback Updates

-Major updates that were implemented following usability testing included a new screen added at the beginning of the onboarding process informing the user that that they were going to be run through some of the key features of the application.
+Major updates that were implemented following the usability testing included a new screen added at the beginning of the onboarding process informing the user that that they were going to be run through some of the key features of the application.
 A back button was added to the search function, a confirmation message was added after users added a favorite to their home screen, an add button was added above the favorites feature in lieu of a gear icon, and the social page was split into two pages, one for friends and one for the calendar.

 Onboarding Intro Page